sunduk/MinimalShooting/README.md

 If you want to make a space shooter style game, this would be a good starting point to you.

-You could learn to implement below features.
+You could learn how to implement below features.
 - How enemies to be created randomly.

 - Basic controller types to use on mobile devices.